jgreen210/snyk-resolve-deps-version-aliases/README.md

 https://classic.yarnpkg.com/en/docs/cli/add/#toc-yarn-add-alias

-E.g. the version of npm that you get if use the version of node in checked-in [.node-version], using nvm or nodenv etc.
+E.g. the version of npm that you get if use the version of node in checked-in [.node-version](.node-version), using nvm or nodenv etc.

 Then run: